LeBron James Passes Michael Jordan for 4th on NBA All-Time Scoring List

 Following his 14th point against the Denver Nuggets, James had 32,294 points since he entered the league in 2003-04.

-Here is a look at the historical basket, as well as some of the reaction that came with it:
+Here is a look at the historic basket, as well as some of the reaction that followed:

 Young's Hot Streak Is Heating Up the ROY Race with Luka